 A physical therapist will assess the knee.
 An exercise program will be created to help recovery and to stretch and strengthen the muscles.

-Repair or removal of all or part of the damaged meniscus may by performed.
+Repair or removal of all or part of the damaged meniscus may by done.
 This is usually done through small incisions of the skin.
 A camera and special tools are inserted through the incisions.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.